NickGrunert/master-thesis/modules/03_truth_compare.typ

     However, an examination of the data suggests an alternative conclusion, indicating a linear relationship that is simply tilted, rather than originating from the origin (0, 0), as the R2 Score implemented here assumes.

     In direct comparison, the @fig:truth_compare:metrics:c metric reveals a strong correlation with the ground truth data, as evidenced by it's calculated R2 score.
-    However, this observation merely indicates that the linear relationship between the scores and truth scores is more skewed towards the origin in comparison to the scenario depicted before.
+    This observation indicates that the linear relationship between the scores and truth scores is more skewed towards the origin in comparison to the scenario depicted before, but does not generally depict a better linear relationship between the data itself.

     @fig:truth_compare:metrics:b offers yet another perspective.
     The R2 Score remains in a negative range, although it is less pronounced than in in the first example but more significant than in the second.